Digital-Contraptions-Imaginarium/oa-runner/README.md

 ##Run
 ###If you don't have a favourite course
-The example below creates a PDF file called [*bestSurveyOptions-distance.pdf*](samples/pdf/surveyOptions-distance.pdf) with the best survey option being identified to be about 3 miles (to and back) from the Open Addresses offices in London.
+The example below creates a PDF file called [*bestSurveyOption-distance.pdf*](samples/pdf/surveyOptions-distance.pdf) with the best survey option being identified to be about 3 miles (to and back) from the Open Addresses offices in London.

 Don't worry if you don't know your starting point, [read here](/docs/where-am-i.md).

 Note how the reduced version of the ONSPD dataset produced following the setup instructions above is given as an input.

 ```
-> node oarunner.js --lat=51.522342 --lon=-0.083476 --distance=3 --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv --pdf bestSurveyOptions-distance.pdf
+> node oarunner.js --lat=51.522342 --lon=-0.083476 --distance=3 --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv --pdf bestSurveyOption-distance.pdf
 ```

 ###If you have a favourite course
-If you own a fitness device that can save your activity data to *.fit* format, the example below creates a PDF file called *bestSurveyOptions-course.pdf* with the best of the address survey options identified along the course specified in the *.fit* file provided as an input.
+If you own a fitness device that can save your activity data to *.fit* format, the example below creates a PDF file called *bestSurveyOption-course.pdf* with the best of the address survey options identified along the course specified in the *.fit* file provided as an input.

 ```
-> node oarunner.js --fit=samples/fit/2014-12-24-11-11-15-Navigate.fit --fitsdk=etc/FitSDKRelease13.10/ --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv --pdf bestSurveyOptions-course.pdf
+> node oarunner.js --fit=samples/fit/2014-12-24-11-11-15-Navigate.fit --fitsdk=etc/FitSDKRelease13.10/ --oa=data/open_addresses_database_2014-12-10-openaddressesuk-addresses-only-split.json/ --onspd=data/ONSPD_NOV_2014_csv/Data/ONSPD_NOV_2014_UK_not_terminated.csv --pdf bestSurveyOption-course.pdf
 ```

 If you don't want the top survey option being identified but another one, just specify *--option* argument; e.g. ```--option=2``` gives you the 2nd best.